Skip to content

 of tech-facilitated stalking victims are pursued by people they know, most commonly by a well-known or casual acquaintance.

-Cyberstalking involves a pattern of behaviors that use technology to track, intimidate, or distress another person.
+Cyberstalking involves a pattern of behavior that uses technology to track, intimidate, or distress another person.
 This might look like:

 • Sending repeated, unwanted messages or emails